^

 Voice Picking and Tasking

 Voice Picking and Tasking uses technologies such as speech recognition for warehouse procedures.
 When the warehouse associate dictates the item attributes to the system using mobile headsets or microphone devices, the system directs the associate in an optimized path to pick or put away the item in question.
 This significantly reduces the overall time taken to pick up the item or put away.
 Another vital benefit of Voice Picking and Tasking is that the warehouse associate does not need to hold the RF Handheld device while picking or putting away, which considerably reduces the risk of injury.
-Research stated that there were almost five injuries for every hundred full-time warehouse employees in 2020, a significant percentage of injuries.
+Research stated that there were almost five injuries for every hundred full-time warehouse employees, a significant percentage of injuries.

 Automatic Guided Vehicles (AGVs)